wmcorless/python-p2p-network/README.md

 Nodes are connected with each other.
 This means that each node provides a TCP/IP server on a specific port to provide inbound nodes to connect.
 The same node is able to connect to other nodes; called outbound nodes.
 When a node has a lot of connections with nodes in the network, the node will get most likely the required messages.
 You are able to send a message over the TCP/IP channel to the connected (inbound and outbound) nodes.
 How they react to the messages is in your hands.
 When you would like to implement discovery, meaning to see which nodes are connected within the network and see if you would like to connect to those, you need to relay this message to the other nodes connected to you.
 Note that you need to make sure that the messages will not echo around, but that you keep track which messages you have received.

 How to optimize these node connections depend on what you would like to solve.
-When providing file sharing, you would like to have a lot of connections when nodes have a large bandwith.
+When providing file sharing, you would like to have a lot of connections when nodes have a large bandwidth.
 However, when you are running Bitcoin, you would like to have your connections spread over the world to minimize the single identity problem.

 ## You have two options
 Because of my lack of Python experience, I started off with an event scheme that is used within C. When an event occurred, a callback function is called with the necessary variables to be able to process the request and implement the network protocol you desire.